photoprism/photoprism/CONTRIBUTING.md

 ###  Fetching the Sources From GitHub

-PhotoPrism uses the Go Modules support built into Go 1.11 to build.
-The easiest is to build it inside the Docker container.
+Is is easiest to build PhotoPrism inside the Docker container.
 See [Developer Guide](https://github.com/photoprism/photoprism/wiki/Developer-Guide).